Frequently Asked Questions - OCR FM

 OCR FM, PO Box 31, Colac VIC 3250

 - On the back of an in-studio interview.
-You must let your OCR FM contact know in advance if you are interested in doing a giveaway.
+You must let your OCR FM contact know in advance if you are interested in organising a giveaway.

 OCR FM subscribes to the Community Broadcasting Codes of Practice.
 Click here to download a copy of the Code of Practice.